benlubas/molten-nvim/README.md

   - `pyperclip` if you want to use `molten_copy_output`
   - `nbformat` for importing and exporting output to jupyter notebooks files
   - `pillow` for opening images with `:MoltenImagePopup`
+  - `requests` and `websocket-client` for connecting to the Jupyter Server API via HTTP and WebSocket with `:MoltenInit <Jupyter server URL>`

 You can run `:checkhealth` to see what you have installed.